-Bits [119:116] of the STE are IMPLEMENTATION DEFINED in SMMUv3.
-The MMU-600 TCU outputs these bits in the DTI_TBU_TRANS_RESP.CTXTATTR field.
+Bits[119:116] of the STE are IMPLEMENTATION DEFINED in SMMUv3.
+When the TCU sends a DTI translation response message to a TBU, it outputs these bits in the

+DTI_TBU_TRANS_RESP.CTXTATTR field.
 The MMU-600 TBU outputs these bits as STE-defined attributes.